Chocolate Mint Protein Bars (No-Bake, Gluten-Free)

 Notes

-Adjust Sweetness: If you prefer less sugar, reduce the maple syrup slightly and use sugar alcohols like maltitol syrup.
+Adjust sweetness: If you prefer less sugar, reduce the maple syrup slightly and use sugar alcohols like maltitol syrup.

-Dough Texture: If the dough is too sticky, add a little more oat flour.
+Dough texture: If the dough is too sticky, add a little more oat flour.
 If it’s too dry and crumbly, add more greek yogurt.

-Customize the Mint Flavor: If you love extra mint, increase the mint extract by 1/4 teaspoon, but don’t overdo it or it will overpower the chocolate.
+Customize the mint flavor: If you love extra mint, increase the mint extract by 1/4 teaspoon, but don’t overdo it or it will overpower the chocolate.

-Natural Green Food Coloring: Be sure to use an oil-based or powder-based food coloring with the melted white chocolate.
+Natural green food coloring: Be sure to use an oil-based or powder-based food coloring with the melted white chocolate.
 If you use a water-based food coloring, the white chocolate will seize and become dry and brittle.
 You can also omit the food coloring all together.

 Nutrition